 Caxton College is a recognised examination centre for the University of Cambridge (CIE), Pearson Edexcel and AQA Examination Boards.
-In CISC 1, students focus on the development of the English language in order to begin to prepare for the EFL (English as First Language) external exam in Year 11.
-In Year 11 pupils also sit the rest of their IGCSE exams, thereby enabling them to obtain the Certificate of ESO in the Spanish system (Certificate of Obligatory Secondary Education).
+In CISC 2, students focus on the development of the English language in order to prepare for the ESL (English as a Second Language) external exam at the end of the academic year.
+At this time, pupils also sit the rest of their IGCSE exams, thereby enabling them to obtain the Certificate of ESO in the Spanish system (Certificate of Obligatory Secondary Education).

 The IGCSE exams are a very important part of our students' education, given that they will need the highest possible grades in order to progress without difficulties in the Sixth Form (Years 12 & 13).
 Access to Sixth Form depends on both their IGCSE grades as well as their attitude and effort.
-In Years 12 and 13 students take AS and A2 levels (together, referred to as A Levels).
+In Years 12 and 13 students take AS and A2 levels (together, referred to as A levels).
 At present, in order to gain access to Spanish universities, students submit their A Level grades, as well as those obtained in two Spanish subjects that they choose based on the university degree programme they wish to apply to.

-The principal challenges our students in CISC 1 will encounter are:
+The principal challenges our students in CISC 2 will encounter are:

-- Students will need to improve their English level enough to join the mainstream class in the following year, as well as master the basics of Spanish. - At the end of the year, students will choose their optional subjects if they will progress into Year 10.
+- Students will need to improve their English level enough to join the mainstream class in the following year, as well as master the basics of Spanish. - Students will sit the IGCSE in English as a Second Language (ESL) as well as in 5 additional subjects: Maths, Science Double Award, Geography and Spanish at the end of the school year. - During the year, students will choose a minimum of 3 A Level options in preparation for study in Year 12.